 Figure 5.
 Traits of freshwater lineages.
 These well-defined freshwater groups showed similar persistence, variance, and abundance in every lake, despite differing abundance patterns.
 Data from epilimnia with at least two years of undisturbed sampling are shown here.
 Mean abundance was represented as the average percentage of reads attributed to each lineage when that lineage was present.
 Variability was measured as the coefficient of variation.
-Persistence (shaded color) was defined as the proportion of samples containing each lineage.
-The observed consistency in mean abundance, variability, and persistence suggests that unknown functions or metabolic characteristics drive a stable lifestyle.
-Additional plots by year can be found in Figure S8.
+Persistence (shaded color) was defined as the proportion of samples containing each lineage..
+Additional plots by year can be found in Figure S7.

 Supplemental Figure and Table Legends

 Figure S1.
+Sampling frequency and paired environmental data.
+Lakes were sampled during stratification each summer (Jun – Aug).
+Some sites include additional early spring samples (Apr-May) and fall samples (Sep – Nov).
+Not every lake was sampled in every year of sampling; every lake was sampled in 2007.
+Layer codes (third letter in the site designation on the y-axis) of “U” indicate that the entire water column was sampled, rather than splitting samples by epilimnion and hypolimnion.
+Temperature and dissolved oxygen were measured throughout the water column during the collection of every sample in our dataset. pH, DIC/DOC (dissolved inorganic and organic carbon), TN/TDN (total and dissolved nitrogen), and TP/TDP (total and dissolved phosphorus) were not measured every year in every site.
+Instrumented buoys, maintained by North Temperate Lakes Long Term Ecological Research, are located on a subset of the sampling locations.

+Figure S2.
 Phylum rank abundance in entire dataset.
 When OTUs are grouped by phylum and read abundances summed over the entire dataset, Proteobacteria, Actinobacteria, and Bacteroidetes are the most abundant phyla.
 Unclassified Bacteria are the fifth largest group.
 Members of the candidate phyla radiation such as OD1 (Parcubacteria) and OP3 (Omnitrophica) are also well-represented in this dataset.

 Table S1.
-Means and standard deviations in the number of taxa by lake and layer.
-In order to better interpret the results of Figure 1, statistics about richness are presented here
+P-values from comparison of richness between sites in Figure 1.
+Observed richness between lakes was compared within layers using a Wilcoxon signed rank test with a Bonferroni correction for multiple pairwise comparisons.

-Figure S2.
+Figure S3.
 Richness over time during mixing events.
-In both panels, the black line traces the number of OTUs observed at each time point in the hypolimnion, and the red dots indicate dates on which the water column was uniform in temperature (mixed).
-Sharp decreases in richness are observed during both the fall mixing in Trout Bog, 2007 (A) and the artificial mixing in July in North Sparkling Bog, 2008 (B).
+In panels A and B, the black line traces the number of OTUs observed at each time point in the hypolimnion.
+Panels C and D show temperatures throughout the water column on each sampling date.Sharp decreases in richness are observed during both the fall mixing in Trout Bog, 2007 (A, C) and the artificial mixing in July in North Sparkling Bog, 2008 (B, D).
 Transient mixing dates in the fall of 2008 in North Sparkling Bog also show lower richness.

-Figure S3.
-PCoA of all data points with a layer designation.
-As an overview of dataset, an ordination was performed on all datapoints with a layer designation using UniFrac distance and principle coordinates analysis.
-Samples cluster by lake, layer, and mixing regime.
-Polymictic epilimnia (E) and hypolimnia (H) samples are found together.
-Dimictic hypolimnia samples are distinct from dimictic epiliminia samples, but still overlap in the ordination.
-Meromictic hypolimnia cluster separately from the rest of the dataset.

-Figure S. Layers cluster within lakes.
-All clustering by layer is significant at p < 0.005 except Forestry Bog, where p = 0.101.
+Figure S4.
+PCoA on subsets of the dataset.
+All clustering by layer (a – h) is significant at p < 0.005 except Forestry Bog, where p = 0.101.
 Given that it is polymictic, shallow, and only includes one year of sampling, this is not surprising.
 Clustering is especially prominent in the meromictic lakes.
+Additionally, each year in each lake has a unique community composition, regardless of layer (i-k).
+Plots for epilimnia of lakes shown in Figure 3 are presented here, using the same analysis as in the main text.
+Only sites with at least three years of sampling and no artificial mixing events were analyzed.